dlsnansk/casino/README.md

 # casino.py
-# A simple gambling game for relaxation and passing the time
+# Simple gambling game for relaxation and passing the time